DFMV 2015 Lineup

 And as always, we will offer a world class series of workshops, designed for both the beginner and the advanced, with openings for both guitarist and violinists interested in pursuing this style.
 See the workshop schedule.

-Join us and other Gypsy Jazz fans, players and enthusiasts from around the world, to congregate in the beautiful Mill Valley and attend a series of concerts, workshops and impromptu ‘Djam’ sessions featuring top internationally renowned players mixing it up with local stars and aficionados of the genre.
+Please join us and other Gypsy Jazz fans, players and enthusiasts from around the world, to congregate in beautiful Mill Valley and attend this incredible series of concerts, workshops and impromptu ‘Djam’ sessions, featuring top internationally renowned players mixing it up with local stars and aficionados of the genre.

 One of the great hot beds of contemporary Gypsy Jazz is Holland, and this lineup is among the best there can be!
 Among them, this group of extraordinary musicians represents every facet of Gypsy Jazz music from heritage and culture to innovation, musicianship and leadership in the greatest Gypsy Jazz bands during the last 20 years.